-At Fonthill, we shoot LSR at 20 yrds on PL14 targets.
+At Pinhoe, we shoot LSR at 20 yrds on PL14 targets.
 Course of Fire is 10 shots per target, two targets per round.
 (20 shots, ex 200).

-A: No, 0.22” calibre ammunition is very low powered.
+No, 0.22” calibre ammunition is very low powered.
 Unlike a shotgun or large-calibre rifle, the recoil is very gentle and little more than a slight wobble.
-PCP Air Rifles have no recoil at all, which can be used for the non confident shooters.

-No, we don’t expect beginners to have their own kit, so Pinhoe has a selection of rifles for beginners to borrow free of charge.
+No, we don’t expect beginners to have their own kit, so Pinhoe has a selection of rifles and jackets to fit all sizes, plus slings, gloves, and telescopes for beginners to borrow free of charge.

-A: No, not really.
-Pinhoe offers beginners three trial sessions for £10 (ammo included).
-Normal membership is £120 p.a.
-Ammunition is extra, but a box of 50 cartridges costs from £3.10.
+No, not really.
+Pinhoe offers beginners three trial sessions for £30 (ammo included).
+Normal adult membership is £240 p.a.
+(2023 pricing).
+Ammunition is extra, but a box of 50 cartridges costs from £3.50.
 Beginners can use club equipment until they want to buy their own; much of which can be bought second-hand.
-A good PCP Air Rifle can start from as little as £350 Ranging up to over £2000 depending on how much you want to become involved in the sport.
-Our members will be happy to sing the various praises of their sport rifles to you, so all you have to do is ask.